Coke Scholars Doing Good in the Midst of the Global Pandemic

 Since the pandemic began, Admit Guru has partnered with school districts across Seattle, San Antonio, and Louisville in addition to reaching over 300 students in 15+ countries.
 While their outreach is focused on underserved communities, any student may access their resources.

 Now, they’re bringing artificial intelligence in to the mix to systemize and scale their offerings even further after receiving $10,000 through the First Act Fund from Coding It Forward – an organization that coincidentally was co-founded by two of fellow Coke Scholars, Neel Mehta (2016) and Athena Kan (2013).

 “Imagine attending our crash course and synchronously having a chat bot effectively and accurately answer your questions.
 Can we leverage AI to learn to edit resumes so we don’t need a mass amount of tutors or consultants to help as many people as possible?
 By using tech in these unique ways, we hope to lower costs so college prep is affordable and accessible to everyone,” said Sravya.

-Learn more about Ace It and access their free resources here.
+Learn more about Admit Guru and access their free resources here.

 2017 Coca-Cola Scholar